 Good zero-proof drinks aren’t just for Dry January.
-Here are some products we’ve tried — and liked
+Here are some products we’ve tried — and liked.

 Note, this problem is in no way unique to the booze-free category.
 “Like anything, you’ll have to taste through a bunch of bad bottles to get to the good ones,” says Bainbridge.

-No one with sense will try a sip of some weird Frito-dill pickle whiskey and conclude that all spirits are bad.
+No one with sense will try a sip of some weird Frito-dill-pickle whiskey and conclude that all spirits are bad.
 But the booze-free subgroup is still relatively small, and I worry that a few (sometimes fairly pricey) disappointments could scare people away from the category.
-It’s a new variation on the dismay I used to experience back in the ‘90s over bad vegetarian options.
+It’s a new variation on the dismay I used to experience back in the ’90s over bad vegetarian options.
 After all, human nature makes the calculus pretty simple: If you want more people to do things that are good for them (or good for the planet or animals or whatever), make doing that thing as pleasurable as possible.

-A growing market of pickier plant-based eaters have helped weed out the oat-pea-mash-glue-burgers, increasing our odds of buying something vegetarian and delicious.
+A growing market of pickier plant-based eaters have helped weed out the oat-pea-mash-glue burgers, increasing our odds of buying something vegetarian and delicious.
 The alcohol-free cocktail world, by comparison, is still in its relative infancy, and consumer choices haven’t had as much time to thin the herd.

-Derek Brown, creator of the much-lauded Columbia Room in DC and author of “Spirits, Sugar, Water, Bitters: How the Cocktail Conquered the World,” has just finished writing his new book, “Mindful Mixology,” covering low and no-alcohol drinks (it should be out in time for next dry January).
+Derek Brown, creator of the much-lauded Columbia Room in D.C. and author of “Spirits, Sugar, Water, Bitters: How the Cocktail Conquered the World,” has just finished writing his new book, “Mindful Mixology,” covering low- and no-alcohol drinks (it should be out in time for next Dry January).
 He suggests that skeptical explorers need some perspective as they taste into this new-ish category.
-Humans were exploring putting juniper into wine for centuries before they figured out how to make gin, and “when gin first came out ... it wasn't good,” Brown says.
+Humans were exploring putting juniper into wine for centuries before they figured out how to make gin, and “when gin first came out … it wasn’t good,” Brown says.
 “I think with a lot of these nonalcoholic spirits, some of them need time to develop the procedures to do it.
-They're learning, and they're just going to get better and better.
+They’re learning, and they’re just going to get better and better.
 And some of them are pretty good already.”

-One challenge, I think, for booze-free producers, is going to be deciding on what market of drinker they want to appeal to.
-People abstain from alcohol for all sorts of reasons — pregnancy, a desire for sobriety, a dislike of the taste, religion — but for the growing number of consumers who are opting out for health reasons, it’s unlikely that a non-alcoholic drink loaded with sugar will have much appeal.
-And yet, for me, some of the less successful non-alcs have failed primarily because they don’t provide the contrapuntal sweetness that makes, say, a Negroni work.
+One challenge, I think, for booze-free producers is going to be deciding on what market of drinker they want to appeal to.
+People abstain from alcohol for all sorts of reasons — pregnancy, a desire for sobriety, a dislike of the taste, religion — but for the growing number of consumers who are opting out for health reasons, it’s unlikely that a nonalcoholic drink loaded with sugar will have much appeal.
+And yet, for me, some of the less successful nonalcoholic drinks have failed primarily because they don’t provide the contrapuntal sweetness that makes, say, a Negroni work.

 The ones I’ve tended to like best thus far (and yes, there are some exceptions, as you’ll see in my list below) have tended to be the products that didn’t present themselves as a booze-free version of something that already exists.
 It’s tough to taste a bottle that slyly hints at being a rum without comparing it to the original.
 Which is not to say the original is inherently better, it’s just what set my expectations.
 With the drinks presenting themselves as their own thing, I’m more able to stop fretting about what’s missing and focus on what’s actually there.